huferr/GitHubProfiles/README.md

 # GitHubProfiles

-Project made to practice API consuming, in this case, using the gGitHub API.
+Project made with ReactJS to practice API consuming using GitHub API, in order to show in a simple way user's profile and repositories.

-### Concepts used in this project:
+### Concepts/tools used in this project

+- Fetch API;
+- LocalStorage;
+- Typescript;

+### Images